 The quality first teaching of PSHE, in all year groups, supports social and emotional learning, within classrooms.
 Pupils with SEND are also encouraged to be part of clubs to promote teamwork and friendship building.
-We have a Parent and Pupil Support Advisor (PPSA) who works in school to support children with social and emotional needs, offering pastoral support and 1:1 or group activities, alongside trained teaching assistants, to enable children to integrate as fully as possible into the life of their class and school.
-These interventions include GL11 therapy, Lego Therapy, THRIVE, Social Stories, Chill Club, Resilience 'Make Me a Superhero' training and canine therapy.
-All children are encouraged to be open and to feel that they can share anxieties with adults in school; there is an emotional literacy that is used across the whole school that supports children to be able to express a range of feelings in the form of 'Name It To Tame It'.
+We have a Parent and Pupil Support Advisor (PPSA) who works in school to support children with social and emotional needs, offering pastoral support and 1:1 or group activities, alongside trained Teaching Partners, to enable children to integrate as fully as possible into the life of their class and school.
+These interventions include Play Therapy, Lego therapy, THRIVE, Social Stories, Chill Club, Resilience 'Make Me a Superhero' training, canine therapy and a music based intervention.
+All children are encouraged to be open and to feel that they can share anxieties with adults in school; there is an emotional literacy that is used across the whole school that supports children to be able to express a range of feelings in the form of 'Name It To Tame It' (NITTI).
 For some children, where a need is identified, a regular 'time to talk' session with an adult is timetabled.
 Any concerns are logged confidentially by staff on the CPOMS system.
-Where further support or advice is needed, the SENDCO/PPSA may refer pupils to CAMHS (Child and Adolescent Mental Health Service) or for outside counselling support.
-Parents/carers are encouraged to discuss any concerns, initially with teachers or teaching partners and if these concerns continue with the SENDCO/Headteacher
+Where further support or advice is needed, the SENDCo/PPSA may refer pupils to Young Minds Matter, CAMHS (Child and Adolescent Mental Health Service) or for outside counselling support through TIC+.
+Parents/carers are encouraged to discuss any concerns, initially with teachers or Teaching Partners and if these concerns continue, with the SENDCo/Headteacher